.380 ACP Shells

 #1 PMC Bronze FMJ 90-Grain

-Even though this uses a 90-grain bullet instead of the more-common 95, this ammo rates very highly for its reliability, accuracy and value.
-Whether you want 50 or 1000, you can get it for a reasonable price.
-PMC (Precision Made Cartridges) ammo is distributed out of Houston, Texas.
-They make all their ammo to either SAAMI or military specifications.
+Although it uses a 90-grain bullet rather than the more common 95-grain, this ammo is highly regarded for its reliability, accuracy, and value.
+Whether you need 50 or 1,000 rounds, it is available at a reasonable price.
+PMC (Precision Made Cartridges), based in Houston, Texas, manufactures this ammo to either SAAMI or military standards.

 #2 Speer Lawman 95-Grain